Bridging Continuous and Discrete Spaces: Interpretable Sentence Representation Learning via Compositional Operations: Introduction

 In this work, we propose \Model, an end-to-end framework for learning interpretable and effective sentence embeddings that supports compositional sentence operations.
 Our method combines both generative and contrastive objectives to learn a well-structured embedding space that satisfies useful properties for both utility and interpretability.
 Specifically, together with an encoder-decoder model, we train several small operator networks on easily available weak supervision data to capture different sentence operations.
 Sentence embeddings learned by our model not only preserve the ability to express semantic similarity but also support various sentence operations (such as sentence fusion, difference, and compression) for interpreting compositional semantics.

 Our contributions are three-fold.
 First, we propose \Model, an interpretable sentence embedding model that establishes a mapping between the continuous embedding space and the discrete text space by connecting transformations on embeddings and compositional operations on texts.
-Second, our method significantly improves the interpretability of sentence embeddings, outperforming previous models by 16 points of ROUGE-L on average on four textual generation tasks.
+Second, our method significantly improves the interpretability of sentence embeddings on four textual generation tasks.
 Third, we demonstrate that interpretable sentence embeddings learned by our method still maintain strong performance on traditional semantic similarity and text retrieval tasks.